tomzx/blog.tomrochette.com-content/agi/books/cognitive-science-an-introduction-to-the-science-of-the-mind/article.md

 	* Coupling
 	* Attractor dynamics
 *  (p412) Dynamic system theorists think not only that the mind is a dynamical system, but also that when we look at the relation between the organism and the environment what we see is a coupled system
+* (p420) The dynamical systems approach adds a powerful tool to the cognitive scientist's toolkit, but it is unlikely ever to be the only tool
+* (p421) The principal objection that situated cognition theorists make to traditional cognitive science is that it has never really come to terms with the real problems and challenges in understanding cognition
+* (p422) The basic complaint is that SHRDLU only works because its artificial micro-world environment has been stripped of all complexity and challenge
+* (p423) For situated cognition theorists, SHAKEY is not really a situated agent, even though it propels itself around a physical environment.
+The point for them is that the real work has already been done in writing SHAKEY's program.
+SHAKEY's world is already defined for it in terms of a small number of basic concepts
+* (p423) SHAKEY already has the building blocks for the solution.
+But working out what the building blocks are is perhaps the most difficult part of real-world problem-solving
+* (p425) One of the basic design principles stressed by situated cognition scientists is that there are direct links between perception and action
+* (p427) Webb's robot crickets nicely illustrate one of the basic themes of biorobotics and situated cognition.
+Input sensors are directly linked to output effectors via clever engineering solutions that make complicated information processing unnecessary
+* (p427) Morphological computation is a research program for designing robots in which as much computation as possible is done for free
+* (p430) Subsumption architectures are organized very differently from modular architectures.
+Their basic components are activity-producing sub-systems.
+Subsumption architectures are made up of layers.
+The layers are autonomous and work in parallel.
+The higher layers subsume the lower layers, but they do not replace or override them
+* (p430) This makes it easier to design creatures with subsumption architectures.
+The different layers can be grafted on one by one.
+Each layer can be exhaustively debugged before another layer is added.
+And the fact that the layers are autonomous means that there is much less chance that adding a higher layer will introduce unsuspected problems into the lower layers
+* (p434) We can identify three basic features of subsumption architectures, as developed by Brooks and other AI researchers:
+	* Incremental design
+	* Semi-autonomous sub-systems
+	* Direction perception-action links

 # See also